 Suggestions:

-Goal 1 – Objective 2: Support collaborative approaches to make career opportunities more attractive to individuals with sill sets and expertise to build and implement the cancer registry of the future.
+Goal 1 – Objective 2: Support collaborative approaches to make career opportunities more attractive to individuals with skill sets and expertise to build and implement the cancer registry of the future.

 Andrea shared her experience is a loss of knowledge due to retirements.
 Going forward need tech savvy applicants because of remote working.
 How can we make the registry job more attractive to people who can work independently?